RyanMitchellWilson/Go-Book-Api/README.md

 docker run -d -p 6379:6379 redis
 ```

-Once redis is up and running, run `./runServer.sh` and the api is good to go
+Once redis is up and running, run `./runServer.sh` and the api is good to go.

+There is an included Postman Collection to easily use the api

 ## Routes: